Therapy sessions are available in-person, virtually via video calls, or voice calls.

 • Pay it Forward

-We conduct psychological testing and assessments in Singapore to better understand the strengths and weaknesses of children/adolescents, and to identify any emotional, behavioural and learning difficulties.
-Assessments typically include:
+Our registered psychologists conduct comprehensive psychological testing and assessments in Singapore to better understand the strengths and weaknesses of children/adolescents, and to identify any emotional, behavioural and learning difficulties.
+Assessments provide clarity, inform treatment planning, and guide educational support.

-2. Relevant assessment which may include the use of standardised psychometric assessment instruments, behavioural observations, and/or interviews with relevant individuals (e.g. school teachers).
+2. Relevant assessment which may include the use of standardised psychometric assessment instruments, behavioural observations, and/or interviews with relevant individuals (e.g. school teachers, caregivers).

 3. Report and feedback session whereby the assessment outcomes and recommendations are explained.
-This is provided 3-4 weeks after all relevant assessments are completed.
+This is typically provided 4-6 weeks after all relevant assessments are completed.

 Attention-Deficit Hyperactivity Disorder (ADHD)

-ADHD is a neurocognitive disorder that contributes to difficulties with inattention, hyperactivity, and/or impulsivity.
-To make a diagnosis of ADHD, it is important to gather information about the individual's behaviours in more than one setting.
+ADHD is a neurodevelopmental disorder that contributes to difficulties with inattention, hyperactivity, and/or impulsivity.
+A comprehensive ADHD assessment gathers information about the individual's behaviour from multiple settings to provide an accurate diagnosis.

-For children, information will typically be obtained from parents and teachers.
+For children and adolescents, information will typically be obtained from parents and teachers.
 The psychoeducational assessment tests may thus include:

 • Assessment of intelligence, which includes working memory and processing speed (e.g. WISC-V)